7RU7H/CTFs/HackTheBox/Retired-Machines/Dog/Dog-Writeup.md

 git-dumper http://sadwebsite.$tdl/.git outputDirectory # --proxy 127.0.0.1 8080
 ```

-And considered how best to fuzz this parameter `?q=FUZZ` as we not only have - `?q=admin`, but also `?q=user/password` potential hits and potential still usin the parameter for directory traversal or some injection attack.
+And considered how best to fuzz this parameter `?q=FUZZ` as we not only have - `?q=admin`, but also `?q=user/password` potential hits and potential still using the parameter for directory traversal or some injection attack.
 Also there is a lot places to check out of the gate so [[Dog-Notes]] was required.

 Checking to validate exposed files and directories
 ![](webconfig-fp.png)